 Tip 2: Form a wellness committee

 Put feelers out for who would be interested in owning certain roles and responsibilities pertaining to wellness in your workplace and see who takes a bite!
-A wellness committee can play an important role in keeping the people at your organization informed about wellness practices, answering wellness-related questions,
+A wellness committee can play an important role in keeping the people at your organization informed about wellness practices, answering wellness-related questions.
+Once you’ve got a wellness committee formed, check out this list of 19 easy activities for your wellness committee to do!

 Tip 3: Create a space to discuss all things wellness

-Starting a digital chat space or channel dedicated to discussing all things wellness is a great way to keep employees engaged with the company’s wellness initiatives and informed about wellness facts and best practices.
+Starting a digital chat space or channel (or even getting creative, and starting an automated wellness WhatsApp chatbot) dedicated to discussing all things wellness is a great way to keep employees engaged with the company’s wellness initiatives and informed about wellness facts and best practices.

 Tip 4: Host lunch and learns to teach employees about proper wellness